SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 A KEDA ScaledObject provides the core configuration for KEDA.
 This section explains the

-We are going to apply a file called `scaledobject-complete.yaml` to the Kubernetes cluster.
+We are going to apply a configuration file called `scaledobject-complete.yaml` to the Kubernetes cluster.
 This file contains a KEDA **ScaledObject**, **TriggerAuthentication** _and_ a Kubernetes **Secret** to manage credentials.
 The ScaledObject is shown in the exerpt below.
 (Elipses are in horizontalPodAutoscalerConfig, indicating that section is eliminated from the reproduction).

 ```yaml
 apiVersion: keda.sh/v1alpha1